02A

 • Care for the surrogates in a world-class conservation facility for the duration of the gestation (22 months!) and afterward.

-• Birth of first Woolly Mammoth calves.
+• Birth of first woolly mammoth calves.

 • Help with nutrition and social interaction for the young calves to thrive.